 In addition to these, doctors may need blood tests so that hereditary conditions that affect motor function can be ruled out in children who might have developed cerebral palsy.

-Although there is no known cure for cerebral palsy yet, there is a wide range of treatments that have been proven successful in helping people with cerebral palsy have more productive lives.
-If your infant or child has cerebral palsy, it is vital to understand the treatment options that are available to help in determining what will work best for you.
+Although there is no known cure for cerebral palsy, there are a wide range of treatments that have been proven successful in helping people with cerebral palsy have more productive lives.
+If your infant or child has cerebral palsy, it is vital to understand the treatment options that are available to help in determining what will work best for you and your family.

 Cerebral palsy is a wide-spectrum disorder that ranges from mild to severe, and your child’s individual circumstances will play a key role in determining the best treatment.